asdf-format/asdf/README.rst

 .. begin-read-file-text::

-To read an existing ASDF file, we simply use the top-level :func:`open` function of the :mod:`asdf` package:
+To read an existing ASDF file, we simply use the top-level `open` function of the `asdf` package:

 .. code:: python